-Regardless if you’re an experienced runner or novice, you’ve likely been reminded by your run coach or peers “make sure you drink enough water during your run!”
+Regardless if you’re an experienced runner, athlete or novice, you’ve likely been reminded by your coach or peers “make sure you drink enough water during your run!”

-For years the recommendation from run coaches has been to drink before you are thirsty, to prevent dehydration and subsequent decrements in performance.
-But if you aren’t racing at the front of the pack, do you need this much water?
+For years the recommendation from coaches has been to drink before you are thirsty, to prevent dehydration and subsequent decrements in performance.
+But if you aren’t racing at the front of the pack, or competing professionally, do you need this much water?

 Hydration is currently a hot topic and it’s divided into two main camps: the traditional camp who believes you should pre-hydrate by drinking 8 cups of water daily, versus a growing camp who believes you should only drink when thirsty.
 It can be a complicated topic, especially when the men and women in white lab coats can’t even agree on the best strategy.
 So, what are the best guidelines for you?

 The American College of Sports Medicine’s (ACSM) recommendation for endurance athletes is to consume 5 – 7ml water per kilogram bodyweight in the four hours before exercise.
 This translates to approximately 340 – 477ml for a 150 lb. female and 455 – 636ml for a 200 lb. male.
 The general recommendation is to drink until your urine is clear.
 This seems very reasonable, so why the sudden change in thinking?

 Unfortunately, it’s not quite that straightforward.
 Just because you drink water doesn’t mean you’re absorbing the water.
 The composition of the water largely determines how much you absorb.
 If you drink distilled water with no salt, you won’t absorb the water and you’ll begin to deplete your blood sodium levels leading to hyponatremia.